The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Groups and clusters of galaxies

 \subsection{Halo Mass Function}

-The left panel of Fig.~\ref{fig:halo_mass_func} gives the cumulative histogram of halo number above a given mass at $z=0$ (blue) as well as $z=1$ (cyan).
-At $z=0$, the most massive halo has $M_{\rm 200c} = 1.8\times 10^{15}$~\Msun\ ($M_{\rm 500c}=1.5\times 10^{15}$~\Msun), which is a Coma-like cluster, i.e., $M_{\rm 200c} \sim 1.3-2 \times 10^{15}$~\Msun\ at $z=0.023$ \citep{Weinmann2011}.
-Its central galaxy has a stellar mass of $M_{\star}=10^{12.8}$~\Msun\ measured within twice stellar half-mass radius. \citet{Zhou2025_PTA_CW} found that the most massive halo in \astrid\ hosts a triple merger event involving two consecutive MBH mergers occurring within a 500 Myr duration, and both of these two mergers are potential PTA CW sources with high detectability.
+The left panel of Figure~\ref{fig:halo_mass_func} gives the cumulative histogram of halo number above a given mass at $z=0$ (blue) as well as $z=1$ (cyan).
+At $z=0$, the most-massive halo has $M_{\rm 200c} = 1.8\times 10^{15}$~\Msun\ ($M_{\rm 500c}=1.5\times 10^{15}$~\Msun), which is a Coma-like cluster, i.e., $M_{\rm 200c} \sim 1.3-2 \times 10^{15}$~\Msun\ at $z=0.023$ \citep{Weinmann2011}.
+Its central galaxy has a stellar mass of $M_{\star}=10^{12.8}$~\Msun\ measured within twice the stellar half-mass-radius. \citet{Zhou2025_PTA_CW} found that the most-massive halo in \astrid\ hosts a triple merger event involving two consecutive MBH mergers occurring within a 500 Myr duration, and both of these two mergers are potential PTA CW sources with high detectability.
 This provides insights into the environments where CW sources will be observed, offering valuable guidance for the future search for their EM counterpart.
 At $z=0$, there are 7 massive galaxy clusters, halos with $M_{\rm 200c} > 10^{15}$~\Msun.
 There are 9709 galaxy groups, halos with $M_{\rm 200c} \geq 10^{13}$~\Msun.
-At $z=1$, the most massive halo is $M_{\rm 200c}=7\times 10^{14}$~\Msun, and there are 3715 halos with $M_{\rm 200c} > 10^{13}$~\Msun.
-The number of halos with $M_{\rm 200c}\geq 10^{14}$~\Msun\ increases by one order of magnitude from $z=1$ to $z=0$.
+At $z=1$, the most-massive halo is $M_{\rm 200c}=7\times 10^{14}$~\Msun, and there are 3715 halos with $M_{\rm 200c} > 10^{13}$~\Msun.
+The number of halos with $M_{\rm 200c}\geq 10^{14}$~\Msun\ increases by 1 order of magnitude from $z=1$ to $z=0$.
 Based on this, \astrid\ provides a large sample of galaxy clusters or groups, maintaining good statistics at the high-mass end.

-In the right panel of Fig.~\ref{fig:halo_mass_func}, we plot the richness, or halo occupation number, i.e., the number of galaxies above a given stellar mass threshold in an individual halo.
+In the right panel of Figure~\ref{fig:halo_mass_func}, we plot the richness, or halo occupation number, i.e., the number of galaxies above a given stellar mass threshold in an individual halo.
 Only galaxies within $R_{\rm 200c}$ are counted.
 The galaxy richness is a steep function of the total halo mass, whose slope is insensitive to the adopted galaxy mass threshold.
 Galaxies clusters with $M_{\rm 200c}\geq 10^{15}$~\Msun\ host about 30 massive galaxies ($M_{\star}\geq 10^{11}$~\Msun), and over 1000 galaxies with $M_{\star}\geq 10^{8}$~\Msun.
-Small-mass halos ($M_{\rm 200c}\sim 10^{13}$~\Msun) have less than 20 member galaxies.
+Low-mass halos ($M_{\rm 200c}\sim 10^{13}$~\Msun) have fewer than 20 member galaxies.
 Galaxies with $M_{\star}\geq 10^{11}$~\Msun\ can only be found in halos of $M_{\rm 200c} > 10^{13}$~\Msun.